geoffrey-vanmeirhaeghe/renovatiebudget/strapi-setup/IMPLEMENTATION_GUIDE.md

 - `project-planning`
 - `building-permits`

+## Data Architecture Summary

+The new structure separates concerns properly:

+**User Profile**: Personal information only (name, phone, language preferences) **Projects**: Property details, renovation plans, and project-specific information **Renovation Works**: Individual renovation tasks within projects **Information Inquiries**: Lead capture for future features

+This allows:
+- Users to have multiple projects
+- Each project to have its own property details and renovation scope
+- Proper separation of user data vs project data
+- Scalable architecture for future features

 That's it!
-You now have both renovation work management and flexible email lead capture for all your future platform features.
+You now have a properly structured system with user profiles, project management, renovation work tracking, and flexible email lead capture for all your future platform features.